BaoPham92/Cat-Clicker/readme.md

 ## Todo's

 - ~~The code in update and howMany methods currently is a core piece for the automatic data stream.
 There is a slight problem I will need to look at.
 The `next()` function call is what limits the ability for code and future images.
 Will probably have too find a way to stream that based on number of images as well.~~ (**)
-###### Update:
+###### ~~Update:~~
-Just took a look with the temporary duplicate of the HTML elements, and yes the `next()` needs to be adjusted / streamlined. (*)
+~~Just took a look with the temporary duplicate of the HTML elements, and yes the `next()` needs to be adjusted / streamlined.~~ (--)

-- ~~So right now I should be considered done meeting the requirements and all.
-However, I plan on using this challenge to test out immutable Javascript.~~
+- So right now I should be considered done meeting the requirements and all.
+However, I plan on using this challenge to test out immutable Javascript. (??)

 ###### Update:
-I will go ahead and put aside writing immutable JS for now.
+I will go ahead and put ~~aside writing immutable JS for now~~.

 - Aside from practice, and my odd sense of starting code off in ES6 classes by default lately, lets rewrite this funcionality in a __clean-er__ fashion.
-Then we will move from there.
+Then we will move from there. (*)